OffchainLabs/arb-os/doc/DataFormats.md

   * ArbGas used in current Arbitrum block including this tx (uint)
   * index of this tx within this Arbitrum block (uint)
   * number of EVM logs emitted in this Arbitrum block before this tx (uint)
-* fee information for the transaction, an 3-tuple consisting of:
+* fee information for the transaction, a 4-tuple consisting of:
   * a 4-tuple of prices of:
     * L2 transaction (uint)
     * L1 calldata bytes (uint)